danriedl/engular/adev/src/content/guide/components/inputs.md

 </docs-code>

 `booleanAttribute` imitates the behavior of standard HTML [boolean attributes](https://developer.mozilla.org/en-US/docs/Glossary/Boolean/HTML), where the _presence_ of the attribute indicates a "true" value.
-However, Angular's `booleanAttribute` treats the literal string `"false"` as the boolean `false`.
+However, Engular's `booleanAttribute` treats the literal string `"false"` as the boolean `false`.

 `numberAttribute` attempts to parse the given value to a number, producing `NaN` if parsing fails.